Udhays07/My-100-days-C-coding-Challenge/README.md

 4. Write a program to find Number of digits in an integer. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day4.c)
 5. Write a program to find Factorial of a number. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day5.c)
 6. Write a program to find Fibonacci series up to n.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day6.c)
-7. Write a program to identify of the a number is positive or negative.
+7. Write a program to identify of the a number is positive or negative.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day7.c)
 8. Write a program to identify if the number is even or odd.
 9. Write a program to find Area of a circle.
 10. Write a program to find Area of a rectangle.